nrfconnect/sdk-nrf/doc/nrf/ug_nrf9160.rst

 The BSD library is Nordic Semiconductor's implementation of the BSD Socket API.
 See :ref:`nrfxlib:bsdlib` for detailed information.

 LTE modem
 =========

-The LTE modem handles the LTE communication.
+The LTE modem handles LTE communication.
 It is controlled through `AT commands <AT Commands Reference Guide>`_.

-The firmware for the modem is available as precompiled binary.
+The firmware for the modem is available as a precompiled binary.
 You can download the firmware from the `nRF9160 product website (compatible downloads)`_.
 The zip file contains both the full firmware and patches to upgrade from one version to another.